Dornavineeth/UnlearningFactory/docs/evaluation.md

 _register_metric(probability)
 ```

-## Advance Features
+## Advanced Features

 ### Pre-Compute

-In TOFU, we support the creation of aggregated metrics that depend on pre-existing metrics.
-For example, the `truth_ratio` metric relies on both *perturbed* and *paraphrased* probabilities for questions and answers, which are metrics already implemented in the repository.
+In TOFU, we support the creation of aggregated metrics that depend on other metrics computed previously.
+For example, the `truth_ratio` metric relies on both *perturbed* and *paraphrased* probabilities for questions and answers, so its implementation could utilize existing metric and their evaluations.
 To avoid redundant computation, we provide a pre-compute option, allowing metrics to be calculated in advance and referenced in other metrics.
+Then while, implementing the dependent metric, the evals for the others can be accessed and used directly.

 ```yaml
 # @package eval.tofu.metrics.truth_ratio